ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 - When you get the JSON model back, render views on the client-side
 - If the `history` API is unavailable, fall back to good old request-response. **Don't confuse your humans with obscure hash routers!**

-Most view templating engines allow you to compile down into functions.
-In the case of Jade I wrote [Jadum][22], which goes the extra mile of adding `require` statements rather than inlining `include`s.
+Most view templating engines allow you to compile your views into plain JavaScript functions.
+In the case of Jade I wrote [Jadum][22], which goes the extra mile of adding `require` statements rather than inlining `include`s, saving _quite a few extra bytes_ when it comes to client-side views.
 As far as routing goes, that's up to you.
 In the case of Taunus I'm currently using [routes][23] to fulfill its routing needs, since it's really close to what Express has, but that's just for convenience.

 If you're careful about following this outline, you might be well on your way to a progressively enhanced site.